kavia-common/weekly-progress-insights-platform-22351-22360/weekly_report_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## Role Management (Supabase)

-This repo includes a server-side script to set user roles in Supabase:

-- Configure environment (server-side only):
-  - Copy `.env.example` to `.env.server` and set: `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`
-  - Scripts auto-load `.env.server` via dotenv and are never exposed to the frontend.
-- Set a role by email:
-  - `npm run set-role -- --email user@example.com --role manager`
-- Set a role by user id:
-  - `npm run set-role -- --user-id <uuid> --role admin`
-- Optionally mirror to `public.profiles`:
-  - `npm run set-role -- --email user@example.com --role employee --sync-profile`

-Security notes:
-- Never expose SERVICE ROLE KEYS in frontend code.
-- The script uses Supabase Admin API and must be executed in Node.js only.

-For detailed guidance and RLS notes, see `docs/roles.md`.

 ## Local Testing: Disable Auth (Feature Flag)

 For local UI testing without logging in, you can bypass protected routes by setting the following environment variable before starting the dev server: